Scandium chloride

-Scandium(III) chloride is the inorganic compound with the formula ScCl_{3}.
+Scandium(III) chloride is an inorganic scandium compound with the chemical formula ScCl3|auto=8.
 It is a white, high-melting ionic compound, which is deliquescent and highly water-soluble.
 This salt is mainly of interest in the research laboratory.
-Both the anhydrous form and hexahydrate (ScCl_{3}•6H_{2}O) are commercially available.
+Both the anhydrous form and hexahydrate (ScCl3*6H2O) are commercially available.

 Structure

-ScCl_{3} crystallises in the layered BiI_{3} motif, which features octahedral scandium centres.
-Monomeric ScCl_{3} is the predominant species in the vapour phase at 900 K, the dimer Sc_{2}Cl_{6} accounts for approximately 8%.
+ScCl3 crystallises in the layered BiI3 motif, which features octahedral scandium centres.
+Monomeric ScCl3 is the predominant species in the vapour phase at 900 K, the dimer Sc2Cl6 accounts for approximately 8%.
 The electron diffraction spectrum indicates that the monomer is planar and the dimer has two bridging Cl atoms each Sc being 4 coordinate.

 Reactions

-Structure of trans-[Sc(H_{2}O)_{4}Cl_{2}]^{+}.
+Structure of trans-[Sc(H2O)4Cl2]+.